 Federal law requires that all workers receive at least the federal minimum wage, which is currently $7.25/hr.
 If an employee's work-related vehicle expenses reduce their take-home compensation below the minimum wage, then their employer should be either paying them extra to offset these costs or reimbursing these costs.
 (Pizza delivery drivers and other restaurant workers are particularly susceptible to this kind of under-compensation.)

-Many states and localities have significantly higher minimum wages, and the same principle would hold true in those jurisdiction.
-If a worker's vehicle expenses are reducing their overall compensation below the minimum wage for that jurisdiction, then they have a right to expect either increased compensation or a reimbursement such as a mileage rate.
+Many states and localities have significantly higher minimum wages, and the same principle would hold true in those jurisdictions.
+If a worker's vehicle expenses reduce their compensation below the local minimum wage, then they have a right to expect either a raise or a reimbursement such as a mileage rate.

 Some states also have labor codes that require employers to reimburse all work expenses.
-These business expense indemnification laws require businesses to be able to prove that they either directly reimburse all business-related vehicle expenses, pay an acceptable mileage rate (such as the IRS standard business rate), or provide extra compensation to offset the vehicle expenses.
+These business expense indemnification laws require businesses to be able to prove that they either directly reimburse all business-related vehicle expenses, pay an acceptable mileage rate (such as the IRS standard business rate), or provide additional compensation.

 The best known and strictest reimbursement labor law is California Labor Code Section 2802.
-Many California employers rely on the IRS standard business mileage rate to reimburse their employees.
-However, with gas prices in California continuing to outstrip national averages and with the number of low-mileage drivers increased due to COVID-19, the IRS mileage rate is a less suitable way to comply with the law.
+Many California employers rely on the IRS standard business rate to reimburse their employees.
+However, with gas prices in California outstripping national averages (over $6/gallon), the IRS mileage rate may not fully comply anymore.

 Should an employer reimburse mileage if they don't have to?

-Outside of states with employee-friendly labor laws, such as California, Illinois, Massachusetts, Rhode Island, and the Dakotas, should an employer go beyond the legal requirements and reimburse employees for business mileage?
+Outside of states with employee-friendly labor laws, such as California, Illinois, Massachusetts, Rhode Island, and the Dakotas, should an employer still reimburse employees for business mileage?

-Many businesses do so as a way to boost their benefits packages and stay competitive in attracting talented workers.
+Many businesses do so as a way to boost their benefits package and stay competitive.
 Hiring and retaining top employees should be one of the highest considerations for an employer considering whether to offer mileage reimbursement.